06 Nov China Accepted Into IMF

 - SDR’s are an index of the component currencies

-- They are used as a “placeholders” for the obligations they cover.
+- SDR’s are “placeholders” for the obligations they cover.

 - Read my previous blog from October 2015.